Ak79p/asl_trm/README.md

 ## Pending work

-- Further experimentation with TRM-ASL model for improvements.
+- Further experimentation with TRM-Micro model for improvements.
-- Implement a sentence formation layer to convert recognized word sequences into coherent textual output.
+- Implement a sentence formation layer to transform predicted word sequences into grammatically coherent textual output.
+- Extend the framework to full sentence-level recognition using sliding window inference and enhanced temporal reasoning mechanisms.
 - Deploy the user interface (currently internal) as a publicly accessible application.
-- Extend the dataset to include sentence-level ASL videos and improve stop-sign detection for accurate gesture segmentation.
-- Optimize system latency and robustness to support reliable real-time performance.

 ---